anuragtxtbisht/100-days-of-code/log.md

 ### Day 16: 16th July, 2022

-**Today's Progress**: Continueing solving some complex problems with data storage, string manipulations etc, in Javascript.
+**Today's Progress**: Continuing solving some complex problems with data storage, string manipulations etc, in Javascript.

 **Thoughts:** It is getting complicated but, I feel I am able to get some of the logic.
 Let's see how it continues, haha.
 Trying to quickly get through the course and get started with more challenges

 **Attachment Code File:**![image](https://user-images.githubusercontent.com/59251378/179352312-3c9fbc58-f462-4679-a8c3-310c94ea83f6.png)

+### Day 16: 17th July, 2022

+**Today's Progress**: Continued solving some For loops in Javascript.

+**Thoughts:** Javascript for loops have made me loopy.
+It has taken more time to complete and I had to read a few documents to understand it better.
+I will try to finish the course by tomorrow now.
+I guess, it is good to take some time & understand it properly.

+**Attachment Code File:*